microsoft/playwright/docs/src/auth.md

 Regardless of the authentication strategy you choose, you are likely to store authenticated browser state on the file system.

 We recommend to create `playwright/.auth` directory and add it to your `.gitignore`.
-You authentication routine will produce authenticated browser state and save it to a file in this `playwright/.auth` directory.
+Your authentication routine will produce authenticated browser state and save it to a file in this `playwright/.auth` directory.
 Later on, tests will reuse this state and start already authenticated.

 ```bash tab=bash-bash
 mkdir -p playwright/.auth